Adolf Feizlmayr Foundation

 According to TUM, the primary criteria for the application are academic achievement and aptitude.
 Social engagement, a sense of responsibility and special circumstances such as physical disabilities or a minority status (immigrant background) are also taken into consideration.

-The Adolf Feizlmayr Foundation is particularly interested in supporting students of the following engineering disciplines:
+The Adolf Feizlmayr Foundation gives preference to in supporting students in the following engineering disciplines:

 Application: